bcrowell/bcrowell.github.io/moving_through_spacetime_at_c/index.md

 ![spacetime diagram of a car and a cow, in the cow's frame of reference](cow-frame.png)

-It's a series of snapshots in the a car and a cow.
+It's a series of snapshots of a car and a cow.
 Time moves forward as we go up the page.
 The cow sees itself as being at rest, while the car drives by on the road.